tkud04/ts-recruitment/README.md

-# ts-recruitment
+# gmail-sender-x2
-recruitment site for TS
+Gmail sender for X2